Communist Party USA: Geography

 The Communist Party garnered support in particular communities, developing a unique geography.
 Instead of a broad nationwide support, support for the party was concentrated in different communities at different times, depending on the organizing strategy at that moment.

 Before World War II, the Communist Party had relatively stable support in New York City, Chicago and St. Louis County, Minnesota.
 However, at times the party also had strongholds in more rural counties such as Sheridan County, Montana (22% in 1932), Iron County, Wisconsin (4% in 1932), or Ontonagon County, Michigan (5% in 1934).
 Even in the South at the height of Jim Crow, the Communist Party had a significant presence in Alabama.
 Despite the disenfranchisement of African Americans, the party gained 8% of the votes in rural Elmore County.
 This was mostly due to the successful biracial organizing of sharecroppers through the Sharecroppers' Union.

 Unlike open mass organizations like the Socialist Party or the NAACP, the Communist Party was a disciplined organization that demanded strenuous commitments and frequently expelled members.
 Membership levels remained below 20,000 until 1933 and then surged upward in the late 1930s, reaching 66,000 in 1939 and reaching its peak membership of over 75,000 in 1947.

 The party fielded candidates in presidential and many state and local elections not expecting to win, but expecting loyalists to vote the party ticket.
 The party mounted symbolic yet energetic campaigns during each presidential election from 1924 through 1940 and many gubernatorial and congressional races from 1922 to 1944.

+Isidore Begun (left), George Blake Charney (center) and Carl Vedro, Jewish emigrants from the Russian Empire, who by 1947 were serving as chairmen of the party in the Bronx, Manhattan and Brooklyn, respectively.